WCB CALL FOR PAPERS

 The concept of solidarity cuts across both recent trends in bioethics, revealing the limitations of a bioethics narrowly focused on individual autonomy.
 Solidarity with vulnerable and non-vulnerable groups enables autonomy at the local and global level.
 But its exact meaning, including what obligations people have to act in a solidaristic way, remains far from clear.

-This conference, as all previous World Congresses, is open to the diverse conceptual and methodological approaches as well as disparate fields of enquiry that bioethics comprises.
+This conference, as all previous World Congresses, is open to the diverse conceptual and methodological approaches as well as disparate fields of inquiry that bioethics comprises.
 We nonetheless hope that a major unifying theme that will run through the conference will be new perspectives on the boundaries of solidarity with those we identify with—or should identify with—as equally deserving of assistance, rights or respect.

 Session Tracks & Themes